centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 ### del

 ### sold out
 Marks the concert (or festival) as sold out.
-As a result, the corresponding concert export is generated with this information on this site and on the [Export] (#export) site.
+As a result, the corresponding concert export is generated with this information on this site and on the [Export](#export) site.
 ## Bands

 ## Städte